jlpteaching/dinocpu/README.md

 The `documentation` directory contains some documentation on [the design of the DINO CPU](documentation/overview.md) as well as an [introduction to the Chisel constructs required for the DINO CPU](documentation/chisel-notes/overview.md).

-# DINO CPU-based assignments

-The `assignments` directory contains some assignments that we have used at UC Davis with the DINO CPU.
-- [Assignment 1](assignments/assignment-1.md): Introduction assignment which begins the design of the DINO CPU with implementing the R-type instructions only.
-- [Assignment 2](assignments/assignment-2.md): A full implementation of a single-cycle RISC-V CPU.
-This assignment walks students through each type of RISC-V instruction.
-- [Assignment 3](assignments/assignment-3.md): Pipelining.
-This assignment extends assignment 2 to a pipelined RISC-V design.
-- [Assignment 4](assignments/assignment-4.md): Adding a branch predictor.
-In this assignment, students implement two different branch predictors and compare their performance.

 # How to run

 First you should set up the [Singularity container](documentation/singularity.md) or follow the [documentation for installing Chisel](https://github.com/freechipsproject/chisel3#installation).